athlan20/annotation-react/README.md

-# React + TypeScript + Vite
+# Annotation-React

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This Component provides a React component that allows users to annotate article , like below:

 Currently, two official plugins are available: